 The receivable for the government's share of required contributions is being reduced by a portion of the employer contributions received.
-The statutory percentage for fiscal year 2000 was 1.12% of covered payroll.
+The statutory percentage for fiscal years 2001 and 2000 was 1.12% of covered payroll.

 Schedule of Funding Progress